nickbalestra/nickbalestra.github.io/_posts/2016-08-29-express-serve-ssr-react-app.md

 #### Configuring and using the middleware

-As we haven’t yet built out middleware let think at its interface, we want to be able to configure it with:
+As we haven’t yet start building the middleware let just focus at its interface, we want to be able to configure it with:

 - endpoint (where the app will be served, i.e.: /boom)
-- hml (enabling hot module loading on the client)
+- hml toggle (enabling hot module loading on the client)
 <br><br>
 Once configured we should be able to register the middleware using the express use() method.
 Server.js is now complete:<br><br>